socoolblue/optimization/README.md

 # Code References

+### This Software was written by prof. K.-S. Sohn, Sejong Univ.

 ## - MOBO
 ### Balandat et al.
 ### BoTorch: A Framework for Efficient Monte-Carlo Bayesian Optimization.
 (2020)